blib-la/hyv/docs/17_b_CREATING_A_PRISMA_STORE_ADAPTER.md

 }
 ```

+### Implementing the Get Method

-Define the `get` method, which retrieves a message by its ID from the database:
+Finally, define the `get` method, which retrieves a message by its ID from the database:

 ```typescript
 export class PrismaStoreAdapter implements StoreAdapter {